Overview

 Scope and Constraints

-all the data to load for each request.
-Pharma reps are meant to be experts on the brands they represent, and
+of five minutes for all of the data to load per request.
+Pharmaceutical reps are meant to be experts on the

-need to know the conditions their products treat, so taking 5 minutes of waiting just to begin researching
+brands they represent, and need to know the conditions their products treat.
+Taking five minutes of waiting

-information to answer a question is a source of frustration.
+just to begin researching information to answer a question is an understandable source of frustration.

 Process